gSchool/js-basic-training/markdown/variables.md

 > - If you know for certain that your variable will never be changed (more on this below) then use `const`
 > - Use `var` after you understand what **Global Scope** means, and in the meantime (although this isn't totally accurate) consider it as equivalent to `let`

+:star: In the text editor, declare 4 different variables, giving them any name you wish.

+:question: What happens if you try to declare a variable that has a name like `4` or `16`?

+:question: What happens if you try to declare a variable that has a name that looks like some of the other built in words like `let`, `true`, `undefined`?

 ## Assigning Values to Variables

 After **declaring** a variable, we can **assign** a value of any type to it.
 When **assigning** values to a variable we use the **assignment operator** which is a single equal sign (`=`), placing the variable on the left hand side and the value we wish to "store" in the variable on the right.
 In the following example, we declare the variable `name` and then assign a value of type `string` to it: